johanbrook/johanbrook.com/src/posts/2013-08-12-symbol-for-sex.md

 title: 'A symbol for sex'
 date: '2013-08-12 12:32'
 tags:
     - Design
     - sex
     - symbol
     - icon
     - sexual
     - orientation
     - symbolism
     - equality
 category: Design
+slug: a-symbol-for-sex
 ---

 **"What is an appropriate symbol for _sex_?".** The question I asked myself some time ago might seem somewhat trivial at first, but when you dig deeper, it reveals a bunch of sub-questions and scenarios.